Battery charger: C-rate

 Charge and discharge rates are often given as C or C-rate, which is a measure of the rate at which a battery is charged or discharged relative to its capacity.
 The C-rate is defined as the charge or discharge current divided by the battery's capacity to store an electrical charge.
 While rarely stated explicitly, the unit of the C-rate is h−1, equivalent to stating the battery's capacity to store an electrical charge in unit hour times current in the same unit as the charge or discharge current.
 The C-rate is never negative, so whether it describes a charging or discharging process depends on the context.

 For example, for a battery with a capacity of 500 mAh, a discharge rate of 5000 mA (i.e., 5 A) corresponds to a C-rate of 10C, meaning that such a current can discharge 10 such batteries in one hour.
 Likewise, for the same battery a charge current of 250 mA corresponds to a C-rate of C/2, meaning that this current will increase the state of charge of this battery by 50% in one hour.

-Since the unit of the C-rate is typically implied, some care is required when using it to avoid confusing it with the battery's capacity to store a charge, which in the SI has unit coulomb with unit symbol C. If both the (dis)charge current and the battery capacity in the C-rate ratio is multiplied by the battery voltage, the C-rate becomes a ratio of the (dis)charge power to the battery's energy capacity.
-For example, when the 100 kWh battery in a Tesla Model S P100D is undergoing supercharging at 120 kW the C-rate is 1.2C and when that battery delivers its maximum power of 451 kW, its C-rate is 4.51C.

-All charging and discharging of batteries generates internal heat, and the amount of heat generated is roughly proportional to the current involved (a battery's current state of charge, condition / history, etc. are also factors).
-As some batteries reach their full charge, cooling may also be observed.
+Running current through batteries generates internal heat, roughly proportional to the current involved (a battery's current state of charge, condition / history, etc. are also factors).
+If the charging process is endothermic (which is the case for Ni–Cd batteries, whereas charging nickel–metal hydride batteries is exothermic) the charging process initially cools the battery, but as it reaches full charge, the cooling effect stops and the cell heats up.
+Detecting a temperature rise of 10 C-change is one way of determining when to stop charging.
 Battery cells which have been built to allow higher C-rates than usual must make provision for increased heating.

 But high C-ratings are attractive to end users because such batteries can be charged more quickly, and produce higher current output in use.
 High C-rates typically require the charger to carefully monitor battery parameters such as terminal voltage and temperature to prevent overcharging and so damage to the cells.
-Such high charging rates are possible only with some battery types.
+Such high-charging rates are possible only with some battery types.
 Others will be damaged or possibly overheat or catch fire.
 Some batteries may even explode.
-For example, an automobile SLI (starting, lighting, ignition) lead-acid battery carries several risks of explosion.
-A newer type of charger is known as a solid state charger.
-This overcomes the limitations of limitations of liquid batteries.
+For example, an automobile SLI (starting, lighting, ignition) lead–acid battery carries several risks of explosion.